About

 Sounds of Palestine

-Sounds of Palestine is a community music project inspired and based on the concept of El Sistema in Venezuela.
-This concept uses music education as a medium to achieve long term social change for the children and families involved and has proven to be successful in more than 50 countries all over the world.
+Sounds of Palestine is a community music project for disadvantaged children in Bethlehem.
+The program is inspired by the Venezuelan music school movement “El Sistema”.
+It uses music education as a medium to achieve long term social change for the children and families involved.

 Sounds of Palestine started in 2012 in the kindergartens of two refugee camps in Bethlehem.
-Meanwhile nearly 90 children (age 4-5) receive weekly music workshops.
+Meanwhile nearly 100 children (age 4-5) receive weekly music workshops.
 These workshops take place in two kindergartens in al-Azzeh and Dheisheh refugee camp.

 When the children graduate from kindergarten and become first graders in primary school, they are invited to join our after-school music program, establishing a natural growth of the program.
-Currently, there are around 170 children (grade 1-9) following the program two times a week.
+Currently, there are around 160 children (grade 1-12) following the program two times a week.
 Here, they participate in orchestra, choir, music theory and instrument group lessons such as Arabic percussion, violin, cello, double bass, flute and clarinet.

-Sounds of Palestine works to provide a safe space for the children to express themselves in a nonverbal and nonthreatening way and to release their stress.
+Sounds of Palestine works to provide a safe space for the children to express themselves in a nonverbal way and to release their stress.
 The project is financed by donations and participation is free of charge for the children.

 Vision/mission